stoday/termlit/README.md

 # termlit
-Termlit converts a plain Python script into an interactive SSH experience.
+Termlit is a small Python tool that provides an SSH server interface.
-Write terminal flows with `welcome`, `input`, and `post` helpers, then expose them over SSH via `termlit run app.py`.
+It makes it easy to expose interactive applications over SSH — for example, to host AI-powered conversational services that users can connect to with an SSH client.

 ## Features
 - SSH server with ready-to-use credentials (or anonymous mode)